Nashville metro

 Roofing in metro Nashville is a severe-thunderstorm and tornado discipline shaped by middle Tennessee's distinctive position at the southern edge of the upper-Midwest tornado corridor and the northern edge of the Southeast wind belt.
 Per the National Severe Storms Laboratory, middle Tennessee sees more EF-1+ tornadoes annually than most U.S. metros — the March 2020 tornado outbreak and the December 2023 tornado are recent reference events.
 Add a mixed-humid climate that drives long, hot, humid summers and the metro's distinctive concentration of older homes in established neighborhoods, and roofing decisions here are a wind and aging-roof conversation more than a hail one.

-If your roof is past 15 years old or has been hit in any storm since 2022, get matched with vetted Nashville roofers — most network pros offer a free inspection and written report.
+If your roof is past 15 years old or has been hit in any storm since 2022, talk to Nashville roofers in our network — most network pros offer a no-charge inspection and written report.

 What's different about roofing in Nashville